quixotique/vim-delta/README.md

 delta.vim
 =========

-[Vim][] plugin for opening and managing diff windows between log changesets, branch origins, merge parents and the working copy in a [Mercurial][] repository.
+A [Vim][] plugin for opening and managing diff windows between the working copy, previous changesets, current branch head and origin, and merge parents in any [Mercurial][] repository.
+Support for [Git][] repositories is coming soon!

 Installation
 ------------